paulmillr/micro-eth-signer/README.md

 ## Network-related

-eth-signer makes it very easy to audit all network code.
-The library is network-free:
+### Init network

-all requests are done with user-provided function, conforming to built-in `fetch()`.
+eth-signer is network-free and makes it easy to audit network-related code: all requests are done with user-provided function, conforming to built-in `fetch()`.

 We recommend using [micro-ftch](https://github.com/paulmillr/micro-ftch), which implements kill-switch, logging, batching / concurrency and other features.

-### Init network

 Most APIs (chainlink, uniswap) expect instance of Web3Provider.
 The call stack would look like this: